Decent-Partners/Feather-Protocol/README.md

 - Emits events for efficient indexing.
 - Reduces overhead vs full-chain scans.
 - Enables private, spam-resistant, and scalable publishing when combined with Noir.

-- **Consideration**: While effective, this method requires a dedicated intermediary to index remarks for data construction.
+**Consideration**: The system remark method requires a dedicated intermediary to index remarks for data construction.
 A pallet with extrinsics could simplify fetching entries via regular RPCs and light clients, potentially enhancing accessibility for users relying on lightweight nodes.

 ---